isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-groundhogs-eat/index.md

 - eat
 layout: post
 ---
 Groundhogs are underground rodents that spend most of their lives in underground tunnels.
-They spend a lot of time burrowing and coming out in the open to look for food.� But what do groundhogs [eat](https://pestpolicy.com/do-cats-eat-lizards/) to survive underground?
+They spend a lot of time burrowing and coming out in the open to look for food.
+But what do groundhogs [eat](https://pestpolicy.com/do-cats-eat-lizards/) to survive underground?
 - **Groundhogs are omnivorous that'll eat both plants and animals.
 But in most cases, groundhogs eat vegetables, grass, fruits, alfalfa, clovers, soybeans, dandelion, and apples, and other garden plants. **
-- **Groundhogs tend to be more herbivorous than they are carnivorous though on some rare occasions, you will find them eating insects.�**
+- **Groundhogs tend to be more herbivorous than they are carnivorous though on some rare occasions, you will find them eating insects.**

 Groundhogs greatest enemy is the human being but their damages in the garden cannot be ignored.
 Related:
 Squirrel Repellent